 Separation of powers

-The judiciary, historically understaffed and weak, has been negatively affected by the repeated years of turmoil and domestic crises.
-Legal records have often been destroyed during or after rebellions or coups d’état, which has created a feeling of impunity among the population.
-This feeling is further enhanced by the poor functioning of prisons and their limited infrastructure and security, which has resulted in multiple prison breaks over the last several years.
-Another problem is the wide gap between the capital and the countryside, with only few functioning courts outside Bangui.
-Given the population’s limited trust in the state and national police, criminal activities are often not reported.
-As a result, perpetrators often are not prosecuted, but instead continue to live close to their victims.
+The judiciary, historically understaffed and weak, has been negatively affected by repeated years of turmoil and domestic crises.
+Legal records have often been destroyed during or after rebellions or coups d’état, creating a feeling of impunity among the population.
+This perception is further reinforced by the poor functioning of prisons and their limited infrastructure and security, resulting in multiple prison breaks over the years.
+The Constitutional Court has in the past tried to check executive power, but its independence was compromised by the government in 2022.
+Another problem is the wide gap between the capital and the countryside, with only a few functioning courts outside Bangui.
+Given the population’s limited trust in the state and national police, criminal activities have often not been reported or taken to court.
+As a result, many perpetrators have not been prosecuted and have instead continued living near their victims.

-In 2015, the Special Criminal Court (SCC) was established to facilitate the investigation of crimes against humanity and deliver justice to victims of criminal activities committed in the country.
-The court is part of the domestic judicial system, but its members are international and Central African judges, prosecutors and administrators.
-The SCC is unique and unprecedented in the history of the Central African Republic.
-Especially since 2017, the court has played an increasingly important role in prosecuting crimes committed during crises and conflicts.
-Even if it continues to face a number of challenges and still mainly depends upon international funding, a series of steps have been taken in order to protect its credibility, independence and impartiality.
-T the SCC serves as an example to other countries with pending investigations of international crimes in their national systems.
-On December 28, 2022, the CAR parliament renewed the SCC’s mandate for another five years.
+In 2015, the Special Criminal Court (SCC/CPS) was established to investigate crimes against humanity and deliver justice to victims of criminal activities committed in the country.
+The court is part of the domestic judicial system, but its members include both international and Central African judges, prosecutors and administrators.
+The SCC/CPS is unique and unprecedented in the history of the CAR.
+Especially since 2017, the court has played an increasingly important role in prosecuting crimes committed during the 2013 rebellion as well as in recent years.
+Although it continues to face a number of challenges and still mainly depends on international funding, a series of steps have been taken to protect the court’s credibility, independence and impartiality.
+Thus, the SCC/CPS serves as an example for other countries with pending investigations of international crimes in their national systems.
+On December 28, 2022, the SCC/CPS’s mandate was renewed for five years by the CAR parliament.
+During the period under investigation, the court imposed guilty verdicts against several members of armed groups.

 Independent judiciary

-Corruption in the CAR is endemic and linked to a combination of different factors.
-Richly endowed with natural resources such as diamonds, gold and uranium, among others, the country suffers from a weak administration.
-Civil servants are paid badly or on an irregular basis and the allocation of resources remains largely opaque.
-In addition, the judiciary is weak when it comes to prosecuting corruption cases.
+Corruption in the CAR is linked to a combination of factors.
+Though richly endowed with natural resources such as diamonds, gold and uranium, the country suffers from weak administration.
+Civil servants are poorly paid or receive their salaries irregularly, and the allocation of resources remains largely nontransparent.
+This is compounded by a weak judiciary when it comes to processing corruption cases.

 Prosecution of office abuse